akashad14/Real-Estate-CRM-Dashboard/README.md

 "cd real-estate-crm"

 ## Step 2: Install Dependencies
-Install the required dependencies for both the frontend
+Install the required dependencies for the frontend

 ## Dependency Issues:
 If you encounter dependency issues, delete the node_modules folder and package-lock.json file, then run